 RELIGIOUS AND ETHICAL STUDIES Cycle Two-Year Two

 The course presents a concise history of the Catholic Church, covering the development of Catholic thought and action over the past two millennia.
-The course addresses how the Catholic Church was impacted by its interactions with Judaism, Islam, the Orthodox and Protestant churches, Native spirituality and the religions of the East.
+The course addresses how the Catholic Church was impacted by its interactions with Judaism, Is- lam, the Orthodox and Protestant churches, Native spirituality and the religions of the East.
 It addresses the development of Church teaching and practice, church-state relations, and the evolving Church response to things such as war, slavery, the status of women and people of other faiths.

 RELIGIOUS AND ETHICAL STUDIES Cycle Two-Year Three

-This course first involves a comparative study of the major world religions.
+This course first involves a comparative study of the major world religions of the world.
 Students examine religious praxis, sacred stories, myths, and rituals found in religious cultures.
 Basic philosophical and religious questions involving the role of faith, the existence of God, the meaning of life, the reality of good and evil, and love and suffering are discussed.
 The second half of the course investigates the justice dimension of faith by exposing students to the social teachings of the Catholic Church and their application to contemporary issues such as discrimination, human trafficking, economic and cultural globalization, workers’ rights, civic responsibilities and environmental issues.
 It contrasts the Church’s response with secular reactions and those of other concerned parties.

 CHRISTIAN SERVICE PROGRAM V Cycle Two-Year Three